mikolajwojciuk/otomoto-scraper/README.md

 If needed, You can also scrap data on individual car makers: see **src/main.py** and modify it according to Your needs, following provided instructions.

 **NOTE:** This process can take a long time, depending on number of cars available on website.
-Progress can be tracked in terminal.
+Progress will be shown in terminal.

 ### Uploading data to S3
 Demo app is designed to work with data stored in AWS S3 bucket.
 In order to upload data to S3, make sure it has been downloaded.
 You also have to create **.env** file, following the provided **.env_template**.